OpenModelica/OMSimulator/doc/UsersGuide/source/api/parseModelName.rst

 Parses the model name from a given SSD representation.

-Memory is allocated for ident.
-The caller is responsible to call free if using the C-API.
-The Lua and Python bindings takes care of the memory and the caller doesn't need to call free.
+Memory is allocated for `ident`.
+The caller is responsible to free it using the C-API.
+The Lua bindings take care of the memory and the caller doesn't need to call free.
 #END#

 #LUA#